CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Serverless with Java 8 and DynamoDB](https://medium.com/aws-activate-startup-blog/serverless-architectures-with-java-8-aws-lambda-and-amazon-dynamodb-part-1-fde79a6fb3cf#.48axcvvay) - Blog post series about a serverless setup with Java 8 and DynamoDB.
 - [Serverless basic security](https://foobar123.com/serverless-security-594942b496ec#.y8xjoi7n6) - Introduction to serverless and security.
 - [Serverless and TypeScript](https://gregshackles.com/getting-started-with-serverless-and-typescript/) - Getting started guide on how to use Serverless and TypeScript.
-- [Meet the Serverless partner Trek10](https://serverless.com/blog/introducing-serverless-partners-meet-trek10/) - Introduction of the people behind the Serverless specalized agency Trek10.
+- [Meet the Serverless partner Trek10](https://serverless.com/blog/introducing-serverless-partners-meet-trek10/) - Introduction of the people behind the Serverless specialized agency Trek10.
 - [Future of Serverless after v1.0](https://serverless.com/blog/serverless-post-1.0/) - The Serverless team shares their future improvements for the Serverless Framework.
 - [Building a serverless screenshot service](https://medium.com/serverless-stories/building-a-serverless-screenshot-service-with-lambda-bf4dd151877#.8mg0psckq) - Tutorial how one can build a Screenshot service which runs 100% serverless.
-- [Adopting serverless - People and DevOps](https://read.acloud.guru/adopting-serverless-people-and-devops-336e3ab89e96#.wjs11rf9j) - Things to be aware of when adpoting a serverless architecture in your organization.
+- [Adopting serverless - People and DevOps](https://read.acloud.guru/adopting-serverless-people-and-devops-336e3ab89e96#.wjs11rf9j) - Things to be aware of when adopting a serverless architecture in your organization.
 - [Integration test serverless architectures](https://serverless.zone/monkeyless-chaos-integration-testing-for-serverless-architectures-9d1a4208c3ca#.5xmrbdqui) - Post which explains how to integration test a serverless application based on the "ChaosMonkey" approach Netflix uses.
 - [Getting started with Serverless Tweet](https://twitter.com/slecache/status/789613648339673088) - Most minimal "Getting started with Serverless" tutorial.
 - [The Serverless Framework is not serverless](https://medium.com/@PaulDJohnston/the-serverless-framework-is-not-serverless-5008ef67f547#.oteafe4d0) - Post about the difference between the serverless architecture and the Serverless Framework.